jhower786/imathas_web_guide/index.md

     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-6" aria-expanded="false">Setting up a Live Poll session before class</a>
         <div class="content" id="panel-1-6">
-          Log into iMathAS and select your course.
+          Log into IMathAS and select your course.
 The first time it will look like this, and you should create your first assessment by choosing "Copy" under the toogle gear for the "Example" assessment already there: <br>
           <img class="livepollimg" src="./img/Assessment builder pic 1.png" alt="sample picture" > <br>
           This generates a new assessment called "Example (Copy)".
 Under its toggle gear select "Settings", and then on the next screen you should switch to "Simple View" at the top right, rename the assessment in the box, and set the end date if you want students to review the questions, answers, and their responses after a certain date and time. <br>